Booker T (wrestler): King Booker; World Heavyweight Champion (2006–2007)

-After Booker won the World Heavyweight Championship, he began a rivalry with the returning former champion Batista, who vowed to regain the title he was forced to forfeit due to injury.
+After King Booker won the World Heavyweight Championship, he began a rivalry with the returning former champion Batista, who vowed to regain the title he was forced to forfeit due to injury.
 This rivalry spilled over to real life when the two got into a legitimate fistfight at a SummerSlam pay-per-view commercial shoot, reportedly due to Batista considering himself superior to the rest of the roster due to his quick climb to main event status.
 According to sources, both men were left bloodied and bruised, however Booker was reportedly praised by many wrestlers in the back for speaking his mind to Batista about his attitude.
-At SummerSlam, Booker lost to Batista by disqualification after Queen Sharmell interfered on his behalf (thus retaining the title), but at No Mercy, Booker defeated Batista, Lashley and his own stablemate, Finlay, in a Fatal 4-Way match.
-Before the match, Booker assaulted Sir William Regal, resulting in the breakup of the King's Court.
+At SummerSlam on August 20, King Booker lost to Batista by disqualification after Queen Sharmell interfered on his behalf (thus retaining the title), but at No Mercy on October 8, King Booker defeated Batista, Lashley and his own stablemate, Finlay, in a Fatal 4-Way match.
+Before the match, King Booker assaulted Sir William Regal, resulting in the breakup of the King's Court.

-Despite the break-up of his Court, Booker lost to Batista by disqualification on the October 20 episode on SmackDown!, due to interference from WWE Champion John Cena from Raw and ECW World Champion Big Show, the two of whom King Booker was to face at Cyber Sunday in a "champion of champions" match.
+Despite the break-up of his Court, King Booker lost to Batista by disqualification on the October 20 episode on SmackDown!, due to interference from WWE Champion John Cena from Raw and ECW World Champion Big Show, the two of whom King Booker was to face at Cyber Sunday on November 5 in a "champion of champions" match.
 At Cyber Sunday, the fans voted for the World Heavyweight Championship to be on the line.
-Booker retained after defeating Big Show and Cena with help from Kevin Federline.
+King Booker retained after defeating Big Show and Cena with help from Kevin Federline.